This article was updated on

 Impact of the Temporary Emergency Rules

 Telehealth is usually restricted to patients in under-served areas, such as outside a Metropolitan Statistical Area or in a rural Health Professional Shortage Area.
-The emergency declaration issued March 17, 2020 broadened access to telehealth services to include patients and physicians regardless of their physical location.
+However, the emergency declaration issued March 17, 2020 broadened access to telehealth services to include patients and physicians regardless of their physical location and it was effective for services rendered on or after March 1, 2020.
 Services billable under the telehealth provisions are primarily Evaluation and Management (E/M) in nature and include the office visit codes in the 99201 – 99215 range.
 The complete list of telehealth services is available from the Centers for Medicare and Medicaid Services (CMS) on their website.

 Physicians who make use of a telehealth visit will submit their claims to Medicare using the usual office visit codes of 99201-99205 for a new patient or 99211-99215 for an established patient.
 Inpatient or Emergency Department consults are billed using HCPCS codes G0425-G0427 and inpatient follow-ups are billed using G0406-G0408.
-Telehealth visits are billed using Place of Service (POS) code 02 rather than the POS code for their physical location.
-In certain unusual instances, a modifier will be required; the most common might be the modifier G0 (telehealth services furnished for diagnosis and treatment of an acute stroke).
+Telehealth visits are billed using the Place of Service (POS) code that would have been used if the service had taken place in person and Modifier 95 is added to signify that the visit was performed via telehealth.
+In certain unusual instances, a modifier will be required; the most common one for radiologists might be the modifier G0 (telehealth services furnished for diagnosis and treatment of an acute stroke).

 Documentation of the visit is required to support the claim just as it would be whenever billing for an in-person office visit.
 The information of the visit, the history, review of systems, consultative notes or any information used to make a medical decision about the patient should be documented.
 It would be a good idea to also include a statement that the service was provided through telehealth, including the location of both the patient and the provider and the names and roles of any other persons participating in the telehealth service.